rjgraffham/nixos-config-server/README.md

 ### `build.sh` and `build.nix`

-Shell script and nix file that wrap `nixos-rebuild` in order to determine the hostname to build for, and to set the `NIX_PATH` appropriately for a non-channels and non-flake build.
-The latter part is heavily cribbed from [this article][jade-pinning], though adapted for not using npins (in favour of using `builtins.fetchTree`, which npins does not yet support due to its experimental status).
+Shell script and nix file that wrap `switch-to-configuration`, providing a less featureful but lighter alternative to `nixos-rebuild`.
+They build and optionally activate the configuration defined in `hosts` for a given hostname (by default, the current hostname of the system they're running on).